Uncertain Oneiromancy

 EDITOR'S NOTE

 "Uncertain Oneiromancy" is one of Levertov's late poems, published in Sands of the Well (New Directions, 1996).
-I haven't yet pinned down when she dreamt it, but 1993 seems likely, give or take a year.
+I don't know exactly when she dreamt it, but 1993 seems likely, give or take a year.

 Her title suggests her own interpretation of the dream.
 Isn't this not-blind-but-as-if-blind groping how we usually stumble through dreams, and how we interpret them, waking?
-We may grasp immediacies, but our radius of awareness is terribly narrow.
+We may grasp immediacies, but our horizon's close in.
 Might as well be blind.

-I don't think Levertov's title is a stretch at all.
-It almost certainly is about dream interpretation..
+I don't find Levertov's idea far-fetched.
+Indeed, I'd argue her interpretation isn't just her waking mind finding a lesson in the dream; I'm sure the dream intended to comment on dream interpretation.
 Dreams are quite capable of commenting on themselves, on dreamwork, on how we get lost in the task at hand--even generosity--until we're blind to dreams' beauty--which may indeed be, as the dream hints, their real message.

 I'll go further.
-To a literate dreamworker, and Levertov surely was, the dream even hints it's about dreaming itself.
-Groping through a labyrinthine underworld full of antique art... come on, isn't it all more Jungian than Jung's own dreams?
+To a literate dreamworker, and Levertov surely was, the dream's choice of imagery prods her to realize it's about dreaming itself.
+Groping through a labyrinthine underworld full of antique art... come on, it's more Jungian than Jung's own dreams!

 --Chris Wayan